-- 53.1.
+- 51.1.
 Dorset LEP works with The Careers and Enterprise Company (CEC) and local authority partners in delivering a Dorset wide Enterprise Adviser Network (EAN) and Dorset-wide Careers Hub.
-The performance of the programme is overseen by a Dorset LEP committee. - 53.2.
-The Enterprise Adviser Network is managed by the Dorset LEP Head of Skills, Enterprise & Industry.
+The performance of the programme is overseen by the LEP board. - 51.2.
+The Enterprise Adviser Network is managed by the Dorset LEP Head of Enterprise, Skills & Industry.

-54. Enterprise Zone
+52. Enterprise Zone

-- 54.1.
+- 52.1.
 Dorset LEP were successful in gaining Enterprise Zone status for the Dorset Innovation Park in 2015.
-Dorset Innovation Park Enterprise Zone is an advanced engineering cluster of excellence for the South West, building on strengths in marine, defence and energy. - 54.2.
-Dorset LEP works with Dorset Council as its strategic partner to realise the potential of the Dorset Innovation Park Enterprise Zone. - 54.3.
-The Enterprise Zone is overseen by the Enterprise Zone Committee managed by Dorset Council, and Memorandum of Understanding is in place with Dorset Council.
+Dorset Innovation Park Enterprise Zone is an advanced engineering cluster of excellence for the South West, building on strengths in marine, defence and energy. - 52.2.
+Dorset LEP works with Dorset Council as its strategic partner to realise the potential of the Dorset Innovation Park Enterprise Zone. - 52.3.
+The Enterprise Zone is managed by Dorset Council.

-55. European Structural Infrastructure Fund (ESIF)
+53. European Structural Infrastructure Fund (ESIF)